AnnaKL/CV/README.md

 #### Programming

-During the 12 weeks at Makers Academy I have been exposed to challenges teaching the best practices and pair-programming providing supportive learning environment and improving teamwork skills.
-I've learned to build front and backend web and mobile appliactions in Ruby and Javascript by using TDD approach and a version control system(Git).
+During the 12 weeks at Makers Academy I have been exposed best practices and pair-programming providing supportive learning environment and improving teamwork skills.
+I've learned to build front-end and back-end web as well as mobile applications in Ruby and Javascript by using TDD approach and a version control system(Git).

 - [Errand_runner](https://github.com/AnnaKL/errand-runner-ionic): *Final project at Makers Academy.
-Frontend build in ionic -mobile app framework using Angular.js and GoogleMaps API.
-Backend API built in Ruby on Rails and hosted on Heroku.
+Front-end build in ionic mobile app framework using Angular.js and GoogleMaps API.
+Back-end API built in Ruby on Rails and hosted on Heroku.
 Tested in Rspec, Protractor and Karma*
 - [Instafun](https://github.com/AnnaKL/instagram-challenge): *Instagram clone application built in Ruby on Rails and tested in Rspec and Capybara*
 - [To do](https://github.com/AnnaKL/todo_challenge): *To do list application built in Angular.js and tested in Karma and Protractor.*
-- [Chitter](https://github.com/AnnaKL/chitter-challenge): *Twitter clone build in Ruby and Sinatra tested in Rspec and Capybara.*
+- [Chitter](https://github.com/AnnaKL/chitter-challenge): *Twitter clone application build in Ruby and Sinatra tested in Rspec and Capybara.*

 #### Biomedical Scientist